top of page

 • 4 min read

 Home insurance is vital for homeowners, offering financial protection from unexpected damages and disasters.
 However, not all policies provide equal coverage.
-Many homeowners might unknowingly expose themselves to significant financial risks.
-Among these hidden pitfalls are high deductibles, metal exclusions, and age-related requirements that can affect insurance claims and cause hefty out-of-pocket expenses.
+Many homeowners may unknowingly expose themselves to significant financial risks.
+These hidden pitfalls include high deductibles, metal exclusions, and age-related requirements that can impact insurance claims and result in hefty out-of-pocket expenses.

-This blog post explores these aspects of home insurance policies that can leave you feeling more uninsured than protected.
+This blog post explores these aspects of home insurance policies, which can leave you feeling more uninsured than protected.
 Understanding these issues is essential to safeguard your financial future.

 The Reality of High Deductibles

 High deductibles are a common issue in home insurance.
-Many policies state deductibles as a percentage of the home's insured value, often around 2% to 3%.
-When it comes time to file a claim, you must pay this amount out of pocket before your insurance coverage kicks in.
+Many policies state deductibles as a percentage of the home's insured value, often ranging from 2% to 3%.
+When it's time to file a claim, you must pay this amount out of pocket before your insurance coverage kicks in.

 Consider this: a recent survey indicated that nearly 70% of homeowners do not fully understand how their deductible affects insurance claims.
 Many assume deductibles are fixed amounts, leading to nasty surprises when disaster strikes and they bear costs they thought their insurance would cover.

 The effects of high deductibles extend beyond financial stress; they complicate the insurance claims process.
-Homeowners often opt not to file for minor claims, avoiding the hassle when faced with a deductible that outweighs repair costs.
+Homeowners often opt not to file minor claims to avoid the hassle of dealing with deductibles that outweigh repair costs.

 Imagine facing a minor issue, such as a $5,000 repair.
 With a $9,000 deductible, many homeowners may decide to forgo filing a claim, leaving them responsible for that entire expense.
-This avoidance can lead to costly repairs piling up over time and insurance companies adjusting premiums based on your claims history.
-Ultimately, what starts as a simple $5,000 repair can spiral into long-term financial burdens.
+This avoidance can lead to costly repairs piling up over time.
+Additionally, insurance companies may adjust premiums based on your claims history.
+What starts as a simple $5,000 repair can spiral into long-term financial burdens.

 Metal Exclusions in Insurance Policies

 Metal exclusions represent another tricky area in home insurance.
-Some policies specify that damages related to certain materials, like metal roofs, may not be covered or that compensation is severely limited.
+Some policies specify that damages related to certain materials, such as metal roofs, may not be covered or that compensation is severely limited.

-Homeowners often choose metal roofs for their durability and longevity, sometimes expecting better coverage due to their choice.
+Many homeowners choose metal roofs for their durability and longevity, expecting better coverage due to their choice.
 Unfortunately, some insurers treat metal structures differently.
-If a major storm hits and damages your metal roof, you might find yourself responsible for all repair costs, despite your reasonable investment in what seemed like a solid choice.
+If a major storm hits and damages your metal roof, you might find yourself responsible for all repair costs.
+This happens despite your reasonable investment in what seemed like a solid choice.

-Statistics show that homeowners with non-traditional roofing materials, like metal, are 30% more likely to face denial of claims or limited payouts based on these exclusions.
-This could leave many feeling unsupported when they need help the most.
+Statistics show that homeowners with non-traditional roofing materials, like metal, face a 30% increased likelihood of denial of claims or limited payouts based on these exclusions.
+This reality can leave many feeling unsupported when they need help the most.

 Age Requirements for Roofing